- CRM software is used to gather customer interactions in one central place to improve customer experience and satisfaction.

 10. More accurate sales forecasting

 With any business operation, you need to be able to review your past performance and strategically plan for the future.
 Using the automated sales reports in CRM software, you can identify key trends and get an idea of what to expect from your future sales cycle performance, while adjusting your goals and metrics to suit those projections.
 [Read related article: 7 Ways to Improve Your Sales]

 11. Streamlined internal communications

 Aside from facilitating communication between your business and your customers, a CRM can make it easier for your employees to communicate with each other.
 A CRM makes it easy to see how other employees are speaking with a potential customer, which helps your team maintain a unified brand voice.
 It also allows team members to send each other notes or alerts, tag each other on projects, and send messages and emails, all within one system.
-[Read related article: How Poor Communication Hampers Team Performance]
+[Read related article: Workplace Conflicts?
+5 Tips to Improve Communication]

 Key takeaway: The benefits of CRM include increased sales, detailed analytics, automated sales reports and better customer retention.

 Because CRM software provides such a breadth of benefits, many types of businesses and teams can benefit from it.

 “Not all customers are created equal, so the value of a CRM is that it helps you keep the right customers and deploy your precious marketing dollars towards the customers that will return the highest value over their customer lifetime,” said Mike Catania, CEO and co-founder of Locaris.
 “It is challenging for small businesses to identify and acquire customers, so bucketing them into optimal and suboptimal segments through CRM is inordinately valuable.”

 Businesses of all sizes, from solo freelancers to enterprise-level corporations, can use CRM technology effectively.
 After all, the key functions of a CRM are organization, centralized task management, marketing automation, and communication, which are important to every business’s success.